 - Learn from top nursing professionals who incorporate Christian, Catholic, Benedictine values into the master’s degree curriculum.

 - Take part in exciting, on-site practical leadership experiences in which you learn through collaboration and gain hands-on experience.

-- Earn your master’s degree in nursing leadership and management in an accelerated format, on-site at one of the University of Mary’s selected distance learning locations.
+- Earn your master’s degree in nursing leadership and management in an accelerated format, online or on-site at one of the University of Mary’s selected distance learning locations.